vernaldev/k8s-dev/README.md

 *Note: This process may take upwards of 15 minutes to complete.*

 ## Post Deployment
-Once the deployment and bootstrapping process is complete, several services should be accessible from the browser.
+Once the deployment and bootstrapping process is complete, it is best practice to permanently delete the `vernal-keys.secret.yaml` file in order to prevent any security issues.

+Several services should now be accessible from the browser.

 | Service  | URL                                 |
 |----------|-------------------------------------|